 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
 The Company is not subject to any externally imposed capital restrictions.
-The Company did not change its approach to capital management during the year.
+The Company did not change its approach to capital management during the year ended June 30, 2024.